Bush Prize: South Dakota | South Dakota Community Foundation

 In partnership with the South Dakota Community Foundation and the Bush Foundation

-Bush Prize grants are flexible and can be used to build up reserves or test that next big idea or whatever else would best support the organization's ongoing good work.
-The grant amounts are up to 25% of an organization’s most recent fiscal year expenses, with a maximum of $500,000.
+Bush Prize: South Dakota grants are flexible and can be used to build up reserves or test an organization’s next big idea or whatever else would best support an organization’s ongoing good work.
+Beginning in 2025, two organizations will each receive a grant of $250,000.

 • Bush Prize awards must be used for a charitable purpose.